Greece battles wildfires for third day, site of ancient Olympics saved | Science-Environment

 - Greece

-Authorities cleared more people on Evia on Thursday as church bells rang, warning that the fire was approaching.
+Authorities cleared more people on Evia on Thursday as church bells sounded a warning.
 More than 170 firefighters with 52 engines and six aircraft were operating in the area.
-Two villages were evacuated in the Peloponnese region on Wednesday as a blaze raged near the archaeological site of the ancient Olympics.
+More villages were evacuated in the Peloponnese region on Thursday as a blaze raged near the archaeological games site in Ancient Olympia, but its treasures were out of danger, authorities said.

-After an all-night battle with the flames, firefighters appeared to have saved the site in ancient Olympia, with the ancient treasures out of danger, Culture Minister Lina Mendoni told ANT1 television.
+"Our forces fought an all-night battle ... to keep the archaeological site and the town intact," Citizens' Protection Minister Mihalis Chrisohoidis told state television.
 The site, where the Olympic flame begins its journey to the city hosting the modern Olympics, is one of Greece's most popular tourist attractions.

-It had also been threatened by the fire in 2007.
+Local media showed farm animals among swings in a children's playground, moved there to save them from the flames.
+Reinforcements arrived from Cyprus and France and two aircraft from Sweden were expected later on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)